King's Highway 401 - Images

 Regional Municipality of Peel

-Overhead signs located atop both the express and collector lanes in advance of the Airport Transfer.
+Overhead signs located atop both the Express and Collector Lanes in advance of the Airport Transfer.
 Beyond this transfer the collector lanes become nothing more than long ramps to Highway 427 and Renforth Drive.
 All Eastbound Highway 401 traffic is directed into the Express Lanes.
 There is a gap in the collector lanes between Highway 427 and Highway 409.

 Upper (Express Lanes) photo taken: May 19th, 2009